Side-by-Side Elements

 I want to get my spouse or partner evaluated.
 What should I do?

+The assessment process works best when the individual being evaluated is motivated and personally invested.
+When someone does not want to participate, the process can be challenging and assessment results are often limited or inconclusive.
 We strongly value client autonomy and do not believe in forcing evaluations or diagnoses on individuals who are not seeking them.
-If your spouse or partner is genuinely interested in being evaluated, we would be happy to help.
-We ask that they initiate the process themselves whenever possible.
+If your spouse or partner is genuinely interested in being evaluated, we ask that they initiate the process themselves whenever possible.

 I want to get my adult child evaluated.
 What should I do?